Accelerated Reader at Abbeywood Community School

 How is the library used in Accelerated Reader?

-There is a section in students’ reading folders on how the library is set out.
 Students are encouraged to visit the library before and after school, as well as break and lunch times.
 Teachers may also take students to the library during Literacy lessons.
 During these visits, students should read in silence, change their book or take a quiz.

 How and when should students change their books or take quizzes?

 They are allowed to use the library for AR activities at break or lunchtime, before or after school.

 - Each fortnight, students with the highest word counts are displayed on the plasma screens.
 We usually display the top reader in each year group and the top group in each year group.
 We also keep a running total word count for both year groups.

 - At the end of the year, a raffle ticket is issued for every quiz that got 100% correct – so if a student reads ten books at this level, they will have ten tickets.